anujkumarsharma1/household_workerbooking--Anjali/README.md

-# Clone of Urban Company Clone
+# House Worker Booking

-Cloning of Urban Company website.
-We are a team of 3.
-We have tried to create a clone of a well known on demand service provider call Urban Company.
-For more details <a href="https://urban-company-clone.netlify.app/">Click here</a>
+ house worker booking website.
+We are a team of 1from IIT madras Bs data science.
+We have tried to create a clone of a well known on demand service provider call Urban Company. this will help people to book thier service from sitting in thier comfort zone .For more details <a href="https://urban-company-clone.netlify.app/">Click here</a>

 # Home Page